AliNisarAhmed/my-notes/Networks/ccna/06-Dynamic-Routing.md

 - They form *adjacencies* (aka  *neighbor relationships* OR *neighborships*) with adjacent routes to exchange this info

-If multiple routes to a destination are learned, the R determins which route is superior and adds it to the R table.
+If multiple routes to a destination are learned (from same protocol), the R determines which route is superior and adds it to the R table.
 - it uses *metric* of the route to decide which is superior
 - lower metric = superior